 Overview of the Japanese Automotive Market

 The automotive sector in Japan is the third-largest automotive producing industry in the world, with 78 factories in 22 prefectures and employing over 5.5 million people, it is a major pillar of the country’s economy.
-Automotive manufacturing takes up 89% of the country’s manufacturing sector and auto parts suppliers have also grown a substantial part of Japan’s economy, spreading into other industries such as chemicals and rubber.
+Automotive manufacturing takes up 89% of the country’s largest manufacturing sector (the transportation machinery industry) and auto parts suppliers have also grown a substantial part of Japan’s economy, spreading into other industries such as chemicals and rubber.
 It is a highly innovative and technology-driven industry, with increased production of hybrid and electric vehicles being brought onto the domestic and global market and an increase of supply and demand on an international scale.

 Domestic brands such as Toyota, Nissan, Honda, Suzuki and Mitsubishi dominate the Japanese automotive market, with foreign-manufactured cars seen more as status symbols due to the incredibly high maintenance cost of imported vehicles.
 The majority of car owners reside in rural areas of Japan, while its urban population heavily relies on public transport.

 Kei cars and motorcycles are also affordable alternatives to regular-sized cars and satisfy the country’s demand for convenience in tiny spaces, however, the Japanese automotive industry is becoming more environmentally aware thus consumers are moving away from motorcycles to bicycles and e-bikes.

 In order to cater to Japan’s limited space, ageing society and increase in single-person households, Japan’s automotive industry created ‘keijidōsha’ (軽自動車), light automobiles otherwise known as Kei cars.
 They are very small vehicles that benefit from certain tax insurance and regulations, making them much cheaper than regular passenger cars, but also easier to navigate in Japan’s metropolitan areas.